DomDevs2000/React-NextJS-Personal-Website/projects/java-crud-rest-api.md

 ### How to use the API endpoints

-To get all users use a GET requests to the URL: /users To get a single user by id use the URL: /users/```id``` To create a new user, use a POST request to /users ensuring "content-type: application/JSON" is set.
+To get all users submit a GET request to  /users
+To get a single user by id, submit a GET request to  /users/```id``` To create a new user, submit a POST request to /users ensuring "content-type: application/JSON" is set.
 JSON body should be as follows:

 ```